 Combing is a slightly different way of preparing fibers for spinning than carding.
 During the combing process the shorter fibers, noils, second cuts etc. are removed, leaving the remaining long fibers ready to spin.
 This is called a wool top and when spun make an even yarn, that will pill less, can withstand lots of wear and has a great stitch definition.

-socks, scarves.
-This Wool Top is Value Priced to save you
+This Wool Top is Value Priced to save you more!

 Swalesdale his is considered a rare wool top.
-Naturally colored light grey wool fiber with interesting white kemp fibers, that is great for bags, slippers, woven rugs and everything that needs to withstand heavy wear.
+Naturally colored, a very light grey/cream wool fiber with interesting white kemp fibers, it is quite coarse and great for bags, slippers, woven rugs and everything that needs to withstand heavy wear.
 This will also can be spun into a perfect yarn for Navaho rug weaving.

 This premium quality 100% pure New Zealand wool sliver from Ashford will be one of your favorites.
 Grown on sheep farms in the South Island of New Zealand where sheep graze on large grassy paddocks.
 Great for beginning spinners since it is easy to draft and spin.
 This carded wool roving has lots of loft so your yarn will be soft and fluffy.
 Ashford Wool Sliver has a good length and is free from breaks.
 Choose from a Light Grey that is a bit variegated, Natural White or Dark Brown.
 White/Natural is also great for dyeing.
 New Zealand.